rinsa318/Patch-Based-3DFaceReconst/README.md

 # Patch-Based 3D Face Reconstruction

-This project is following a paper below.
+This is my undergraguate project, and this is following a paper below.

 "3D Facial Geometry Reconstruction using Patch Database",
 Tsukasa Nozawa, Takuya Kato, Pavel A. Savkin, Naoki Nozawa, Shigeo Morishima,